Master Tracking List

 The Details

 A true workhorse, this comm was used all over the place.
-It famously fell to the ground in "This Side of Paradise," where the antenna bounced open from a rubber band wrapped around the wire near the hinge wheels.
-Those wheels curiously have a groove cut partially around their midlines - from source unknown.
+It fell to the ground in "This Side of Paradise," where the antenna bounced open from a rubber band wrapped around the wire near the hinge wheels.
+Those wheels curiously have a groove cut partially around their midlines - for reasons unknown.
 Delta is easy to ID in screen caps because of its wide moiré bezel and the empty screw holes on the bottom.
-It was originally owned by Set Decorator John Dwyer and then sold through a 2001 Profiles in History auction.
+The hinge axle broke loose from its glue inside, likely during Third Season filming, so now the antenna sits crooked and cannot easily swing open.
+It was originally owned by set decorator John Dwyer and then sold through a 2001 Profiles in History auction.
+The comm lost its left jewel early first season, and the center red rhinestone fell off somewhere between the auction house and the museum.

 Alias: "Dwyer comm"

-Current status: owned by Paul Allen, currently on display at the Science Fiction Museum in Seattle, WA
+Current status: owned by the Paul Allen estate, currently on display at the MoPOP museum in Seattle, WA

 Moiré: